remotivelabs.broker

 • name: The name of the frame to configure.

-• cycle_time: Optional cycle time override for the frame.
-If None, the default from the broker's database is used.
+• cycle_time: Optional cycle time override for the frame in ms. If None, the default from the broker's database is used.

 RestbusFrameConfig(name: str, cycle_time: float | None = None)